ChristiaanDD/ChristiaanDD/README.md

 - 👋 Hi, I’m @ChristiaanDD
-- 👀 I’m interested in this
+- 👀 I’m interested in this.
-- 🌱 I’m currently learning how to code
+- 🌱 I’m currently learning how to code.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me to succes
+- 📫 How to reach me to succes.

 <!---
 ChristiaanDD/ChristiaanDD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.